Loire Valley & Seine Cruise

 On the morning of Day 5 we enjoy a guided tour of the splendid French capital.
 We see many of the major attractions such as Place de la République, the Grand Boulevards, Opera House, Place de la Madeleine, Place Vendôme, and the Louvre.
 After lunch aboard you have some free time to sightsee independently.
 We set sail in the evening for a cruise along the Seine, admiring the illuminated attractions we see along the way (weather permitting).

-We start the day cruising to Giverny, during which time we are treated to an expert talk on board; 'A Definition of Impressionism', the perfect warm up for a visit to the delightful village of Giverny.
-Now synonymous with Monet, Giverny very nearly missed out on getting its name on the map - it was during a train journey the artist made in 1883 when he decided that this was the spot he wanted to live and work in.
-With its instantly recognisable lily ponds, the gardens are the image of how they were when Monet first painted them, almost like stepping into one of his actual artworks, and the house still has the atmosphere of a peaceful creative retreat.
+We start the day cruising to Giverny, during which time we are treated to an expert talk on board; 'A Definition of Impressionism'.
+Now synonymous with Monet, Giverny very nearly missed out on getting its name on the map.
+It was during a train journey in 1883 when the artist saw the area and decided that this was the spot he wanted to live and work in.
+With its instantly recognisable lily ponds, the gardens are the image of how they were when Monet first painted them, almost like stepping into one of his artworks, and the house still has the atmosphere of a creative retreat.

 Our destination today is Rouen, former capital of Normandy, where we enjoy a guided tour that follows in the footsteps of the Impressionists themselves.
 This medieval city is the proud home of The Museum of Fine Arts and its impressive collection of Impressionist compositions.
 We make a visit to the gallery as well as taking in Rouen Cathedral, which was depicted in oil paint by Claude Monet.
 His series of over 30 paintings show the building at all different times of day.
 Following an insightful few hours, we return to our ship for tonight's dinner.